בְּרֵאשִׁית

 To probably something like this:

 So, this new creation will be a creation that helps and grants aid, according to the first word.
 This first word is easy enough to understand, but people try to give it a new meaning, like people stating that Eve is under Adam as a subservient.
 That is not what the definition of helper is.
-For example, a stronger military country grants aid or help a smaller country with a war.
-Or, two countries of equal military sizes band together to defeat an enormous threat.
-One does not necessarily have to be overseer over the other.
-Simply put, this new creation will grant aid under a partnership because if not, HaShem would not be concerned about ADAM’s/Man’s being alone if it were not a partnership.
-HaShem could have said that Adam/Man needed a servant or underling.
-For HaShem to say that ADAM/Man is not suitable for being alone means that men or women, for that matter, are not created to be alone.
-So, this new creation will be someone to alleviate that loneliness, and Adam/Man needs someone to share the burden, which would be with him through thick and thin, as they say.
+For example, a more substantial military country grants aid or helps a smaller country with a war.
+Or, two countries of equal military size band together to defeat an enormous threat.
+One does not necessarily have to be an overseer over the other.
+Simply put, this new creation will grant aid under a partnership because if not, YHVH would not be concerned about ADAM’s/Man’s being alone if it were not a partnership.
+YHVH could have said that Adam/Man needed a servant or underling.
+For YHVH to say that ADAM/Man is not suitable for being alone means that men or women, for that matter, are not created to be alone.
+So, this new creation will be someone to alleviate that loneliness, and Adam/Man needs someone to share the burden with him through thick and thin, as they say.
 That brings us to the second word.

 Would you say that everything is sunshine and flowers always in a marriage?
-Long-married couples would answer with a resoundingly no. The woman/אִשָׁה/Ishah is created to help and oppose her husband if said husband is not fulfilling his role in the relationship.
-She is there to oppose her man when he is wrong in the eyes of HaShem.
+Long-married couples would answer with a resounding no. The woman אִשָׁה/Ishah is created to help and, if her husband is not fulfilling his role in the relationship, to oppose him.
+She is there to oppose her man when he is wrong in the eyes of YHVH.
 A helper and an opposing power.
 Someone who will always be by his side, but not necessarily on his side if it comes to that.
 Then you may ask.
-How do you know that a man or a woman is good for each other?
+How do you know that a man and a woman are good for each other?
 Rabbi Manis Friedman says this.
-If a woman meets a man and after starting to know him, she starts to relax, can be herself, and thinks, you know, I feel comfortable and protected; I don’t have to put up my defenses with this man.
+If a woman meets a man and, after getting to know him, she relaxes, can be herself, and thinks, "You know, I feel comfortable and protected; I don’t have to put up my defenses with this man."
 She says I do not want to oppose him; I want to be his helper; I feel feminine.
-Conversely, a man gets to know a woman, and he feels like he wants to protect this woman.
+Conversely, a man gets to know a woman and feels he wants to protect her.
 He wants to provide anything she wants, and suddenly, he feels masculine, and she lets him.
 Then you know you got a match.

-Something else Rabbi Manis Friedman says is that a man and a woman will never make it as a couple.
+Rabbi Manis Friedman also says that a man and a woman will never make it as a couple.
 What does this mean?
 It means that for two people to make it as a couple, they both have to want to cease to be a man and a woman.
 They must want to become a husband and a wife to each other.
-They have to go through this transformation into husband and wife willingly.
-A man or a woman are all for themselves, and they want to achieve their own goals.
+They have to undergo this transformation into husband and wife willingly.
+A man or a woman is all for themselves, and they want to achieve their own goals.
 I want a car, I want a house, I want a better job.
 But when a man or a woman says I want to be a husband to this woman or a woman says I want to be a wife to this man.
 There is no longer what I want.
 It then transforms into We need a bigger car, a bigger house, our kids need this, and that.
-A husband and a wife are all about each other and the family, but if a man or woman still wants to party and go out with friends independently, marriage will never work.
+A husband and a wife are all about each other and the family, but if either of them still wants to party alone and go out with friends independently, marriage will never work.
 They are just not compatible or ready for marriage.
-But if a woman wants to be a wife to a man and a man wants to be a husband to a woman.
+But if a woman wants to be a wife to a man, and a man wants to be a husband to a woman.
 That is a match.
-A man and a husband are not the same thing, neither a woman and a wife.
+A man and a husband are not the same thing, nor is a woman and a wife.

-and from the soil/land YHVH ELOHIM formed all the beasts/animals of the field and all the birds of the sky/heavens, and brought them unto the ADAM/Man to see what he would call them; and whatever he ADAM/Man called each living creature, that would be its name.
+And YHVH ELOHIM, He/They formed from the ground all the living of the land and all birds of the heavens/skies.
+And He/They came to the Adam/man to see what he would call them/name them; and all that the Adam/man called/named the living life, that was its name.

 19